freddiehaddad/neovim/ARCHITECTURE.md

 ## Conclusion

-This architecture documentation provides a comprehensive overview of the Neovim clone's design and implementation.
+This architecture documentation provides a comprehensive overview of the Oxidized editor's design and implementation.
 The system is built around the core principles of:

 1. **TOML-First Configuration** - Human-readable, persistent, hot-reloadable settings
 2. **Async Processing** - Non-blocking operations for responsive user experience